newrelic/terraform-provider-newrelic/website/docs/r/nrql_alert_condition.html.markdown

 In addition to all arguments above, the following attributes are exported:

 - `id` - The ID of the NRQL alert condition.
 This is a composite ID with the format `<policy_id>:<condition_id>` - e.g. `538291:6789035`.
+- `entity_guid` - The unique entity identifier of the NRQL Condition in New Relic.

 ## Additional Examples